-NILM can be considered as a signal separation, which is the process of recovering source signals by separating a mixed signal measured from a single sensor.
-For the NILM problem, the mixed signal is aggregated data, and the source signals are the power consumption of each appliance.
+NILM can be considered as a signal separation, which is the process of recovering source signals by separating a mixed-signal measured from a single sensor.
+For the NILM problem, the mixed signal is aggregated data, and the source signals are power consumption of each appliance.
 The NILM problem can be formulated in simple form as follows:

-$$p{\text{agg}}(t) = \sum{n \in \mathbb{N}} s_n(t) \cdot p_n(t) + e(t), \quad (1)$$ where $p{agg}(t)$ is the aggregated active power for sample t; and s_n and p_n are the status (on: one/off: zero) and instantaneous active power consumption of the appliance n for sample t, respectively; N is the number of appliances; and e is the measurement error or noise.
+$$p{agg}(t) = \sum{n \in N} s_n(t) . p_n(t) + e(t)$$ (1)

+where, $p{agg}(t)$ is the aggregated active power for sample t, s_n and p_n are the status (on-1/off-0) and the instantaneous active power consumption of the appliance n for sample t, respectively.
+N is the number of appliances and e is the measurement error or noise.
 Although (1) is a simple equation, the fact that there are many appliances with different working principles makes it difficult.
-Each appliance has its load pattern, which is called the appliance signature.
+Each appliance has its load pattern, which is called "Appliance Signature".
 To systematically address the NILM problem, appliances need to be classified.
-Hart [7] categorized appliances and divided them into three types according to their signatures.
-The types of appliances and their general signatures are shown in Figure 3.
-Type 1 appliances have only on/ off states [e.g., a toaster (TO) or kettle (KT)].
-On the contrary, type 2 appliances are those that have multiple states [e.g., a washing machine (WM) or tumble dryer (TD)].
-Type 3 appliances consume variable power and do not have a specific state or periodic operation.
+Hart [7] categorized appliances and divided them into 3 types according to their signatures.
+The types of appliances and their general signatures are shown in Fig. 3.
+Type-I appliances have only on/off states (e.g., toasters, kettles).
+On the contrary, Type-II appliances are those who have multi-states (e.g., washing machine, tumble dryer).
+Type-III appliances consume variable power and do not have a specific state or periodic operation.